-Minor Compliance Incident: A minor compliance incident is an action that only slightly or partially deviates from project requirements and does not put a resource at risk, such as a the one-time use of an unapproved, preexisting access road or failure to properly maintain an erosion or sediment control structure, but the structure remains functional.
+Minor Compliance Incident: A minor compliance incident is an action that only slightly or partially deviates from project requirements and does not have the potential to cause or cause impact on an environmental resource.
+Examples include one-time use of an unapproved, preexisting access road or failure to properly maintain an erosion or sediment control structure, but the structure remains functional.
 Repeated minor compliance incidents resulting from the same action or individual may result in elevating the non-compliance level.

-Non-compliance Level 1: (Clarification/Correction Required) A Level 1 compliance incident is an action that deviates from project requirements and may cause minor, temporary, or indirect damage to environmental resources.
-Examples include failing to properly maintain erosion control structures, resulting in minor runoff, or brush clearing outside approved work limits with no impacts to sensitive resources.
+Non-compliance Level 1: A Level 1 non-compliance incident is an action that deviates from project requirements or results in the partial implementation of the mitigation measures, but has not caused, nor has the potential to cause impacts on environmental resources.
+Examples include failing to properly maintain erosion control structures, resulting in minor runoff that does not impact a sensitive resource, or work or staging materials outside of approved work limits where the incident is within a previously disturbed area, such as a gravel lot.

-Non-compliance Level 2: (Minor Non-Compliance Incident) A Level 2 compliance incident is an action that deviates from project requirements and may cause direct, temporary impacts to environmental resources.
-Examples include construction activities occurring within an exclusion zone with direct impacts to sensitive species or significant cultural resources that can be rectified or halted before causing permanent damage.
+Non-compliance Level 2: A Level 2 non-compliance incident is an action that deviates from project requirements or mitigation measures that has caused, or has the potential to cause, minor impacts on environmental resources.
+Examples include construction activities occurring within an exclusion zone with indirect impacts on sensitive species or significant cultural resources that can be rectified or halted before causing permanent damage.
 A non-compliance Level 2 may be issued when Level 1 incidents are repeated.

-Non-compliance Level 3: (Major Non-Compliance Incident) A Level 3 compliance incident includes actions that deviate from project requirements and has the potential to cause substantial, permanent damage to environmental resources or violate local, state, or federal law.
+Non-compliance Level 3: A Level 3 non-compliance incident is an action that deviates from project requirements and has caused, or has the potential to cause, major impacts on environmental resources.
+These actions are not in compliance with the APMs, mitigation measures, permit conditions, and/or approval requirements (e.g., Minor Project Refinements [MPR], NTPs), and/or violate local, state, or federal law.
 Examples include irreparable damage to archaeological sites, destruction of active bird nests, and grading of unapproved vegetated areas.
 A non-compliance Level 3 may also be issued if Level 2 incidents are repeated.
 Level 3 compliance incidents may result in a full or partial project shutdown following a stop-work order from the Energy Division PM.

-3.1.3 Non-compliance Reporting
+3.5.2 Non-compliance Reporting

 If SCE discovers a non-compliance incident of any magnitude, they must notify the Energy Division CM of the incident (self-report).
 Non-compliance incidents may also be discovered by the Energy Division Compliance Monitor, CM, or DCM and brought to the attention of SCE.
-For both self-reports and discoveries, the Energy Division CM may ask SCE to submit an e-mail or a formal non-compliance incident report (Attachment C), either of which must include a description of the incident and corrective actions taken or proposed.
-Upon receipt of the non-compliance incident e-mail or formal report, the Energy Division CM and/or PM will assign the incident a level, if necessary, and determine next steps for reporting and follow-up.
-SCE must track all non-compliance incidents and include them in their monthly reports.
-Reporting procedures are further detailed below (see Section 3.1.4).
+For both self-reports and discoveries, the Energy Division CM may ask SCE to submit an email or a formal Non-compliance Incident Report (Attachment C), either of which must include a description of the incident and corrective actions taken or proposed.
+Upon receipt of the non-compliance incident email or formal report, the Energy Division CM and/or PM will assign the incident a level, if necessary, and determine next steps for reporting and follow-up.
+SCE must track all non-compliance incidents and include them in their monthly reports (see Section 3.1.2.2).

-3.1.4 Energy Division Compliance Team Incident Communication Process
+3.5.3 Energy Division Compliance Team Incident Communication Process